-Qualification through education and training of workers and staff at all levels, either internally or externally, in collaboration with training entities is essential.
+Qualification through education and training of enterprise workers and staff at all levels, either in house or externally in cooperation with training entities, is essential.

-However, enterprise qualification is not enough.
 Education and training is also necessary for:

-Owners, promoters and managers of buildings and infrastructure, public or private;

-Users of buildings and infrastructues;

-Supervising and regulatory bodies.
+- ➤Owners, promoters and managers of buildings and infrastructure, public or private; - ➤ Users of buildings and infrastructures; - ➤ Staff of supervising and regulatory bodies.